pocketsign/expo-downloads/README.md

 - **ERR_DIRECTORY_CREATION** (Android 9 and below)
   - Thrown if the Downloads folder does not exist or if attempting to create it fails.

+- **ERR_OUT_OF_MEMORY**
+  - Thrown when the file is too large and an OutOfMemoryError occurs during saving due to insufficient memory.

 ## Platform-specific Behavior

 ### iOS